-6.17At Arden Grove Infant and Nursery School we regularly review decisions and actions and relevant policies are updated to reflect any lessons learnt.
+6.17 At Wells-next-the-Sea Primary and Nursery School, we regularly review decisions and actions and relevant policies are updated to reflect any lessons learnt.
 We look out for potential patterns of concerning, problematic or inappropriate behaviour.
 Where a pattern is identified, we decide upon an appropriate course of action.

-6.18 At Arden Grove Infant and Nursery School all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+6.18 At Wells-next-the-Sea Primary and Nursery School, all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor will a victim ever be made to feel ashamed for making a report.
 We will also offer appropriate support to the perpetrator and any other children involved.